-Warnings signs must be placed at the entrance to all spaces that contain bloodborne pathogens or OPIM.
+Warnings signs must be placed at the entrance to all spaces that contain bloodborne pathogens.
 The signs must include:

-- The biosafety level for the room (e.g., research with human blood must be conducted at BSL-2 or higher). - The name(s) of the biohazardous material that is present. - The name and telephone number of the principal investigator, laboratory manager, or other responsible individual. - The procedures for entering and exiting the room. - Personal Protective Equipment to be worn while in the room.
+• The biosafety level for the room (e.g., research with human blood must be conducted at BSL-2 or higher).

+- The name(s) of the biohazardous material that is present. - The name and telephone number of the principal investigator, laboratory manager, or other responsible individual. - The procedures for entering and exiting the room. - Personal Protective Equipment to be worn while in the room.

-In order to maintain consistent labeling throughout the university, EHS will provide all required labels to individual departments upon request.
-Each department is responsible for purchasing their own biohazard bags.
+Each department is responsible for purchasing their own biohazard bags and labels.
 Some waste containers, including sharps containers can be obtained from EHS through the SAM System, or can be purchased.

 Contaminated equipment scheduled for maintenance or repair will be labeled in accordance with the provisions in this section and the label will also state which portions of the equipment remain contaminated.
+Note: Biological Safety Cabinets must be decontaminated by an NSF-certified technician prior to servicing or to being moved: contact Biosafety@EHS.Utah.edu for assistance.